 Island Social Trends

-- ENEWS (by paid subscription): Receive a digest of all links/articles as posted on this website, with additional editorial insights, links, leads and calendar notes.
+- ENEWS (by paid subscription – offered at three levels: Free, Economy & Premium): Receive a digest of all links/articles as posted on this website, with additional editorial insights, links, leads and calendar notes.
 How to Subscribe to Island Social Trends (premium and economy levels, to suit all budgets; individual and corporate/group rates).
+A free edition has been added in 2022, supporting delivery of basic headlines to interested readers.

-- SOCIAL MEDIA: We publish regularly on Twitter at @IslandSocTrends and a continuing discourse about the challenges and realities of journalism in today’s society on Twitter at @ISTJournalism .
+- SOCIAL MEDIA: We publish regularly on Twitter at @IslandSocTrends and present a discourse about the challenges and realities of journalism in today’s society on Twitter at @ISTJournalism .

 - We are motivated by how journalism supports community growth and development as appropriate for a robust and sustainable economy.

-- We support a knowledge-based economy.
+- We support a knowledge-based economy and society.
 Making decisions based on facts and information, socioeconomics, science, and with perspectives from as many angles as possible allows for more tolerance and prosperity for everyone.

 - We hope to make a meaningful contribution to your day, your perspective, and your success in life through our offering of critical thought and sensitive analysis.

-- We are willing to say — with responsible analysis — what you won’t find anywhere else.
-Subscriber get additional news insights on top of what readers find free online.
+- We are willing to present articles — with responsible analysis — what you won’t find anywhere else.
+Subscribers get additional news insights.

 - We’re an independent media entity.
 Independently owned and operated as a business registered in BC.

 - We follow professional standards of the Canadian journalism industry.
 We write in Plain English and follow the practice of Accessible Writing.
-Our published articles adhere to Canadian Press Style Guide (with custom adaptations for style and brevity).
+Our published articles adhere to Canadian Press Style Guide (with custom adaptations for style and brevity, and online presentation).

 - We provide a community service through journalism which informs the community about itself.
 As such, we offer special discounts for non-profits and special causes.
 There is a custom package for municipalities.